zeromev/zeromev.github.io/api.md

 ## quick start

-- the [`mevBlock`](https://info.zeromev.org) call returns one or more blocks of MEV transactions.
+- [`mevBlock`](https://info.zeromev.org) returns one or more blocks of MEV transactions.
-- the [`mevTransactions`](https://info.zeromev.org) call returns all MEV transactions for an Ethereum address.
+- [`mevTransactions`](https://info.zeromev.org) returns all MEV transactions for an Ethereum address.
 - both of these calls return a [`mevTransaction`](https://info.zeromev.org) array.
+- [`mevTransactionsSummary`](https://info.zeromev.org) call returns MEV summary data for an Ethereum address.

 ## usage & best practices